Leaflet: A guide to Adult Social Care

 Discussing your options, and short-term support

-If you’re not sure what you might need or what could help we will have an initial conversation with you, usually over the phone.
+If you’re not sure what help you need we will have an initial conversation with you, usually over the phone.
 This will help us to understand your needs and to discuss possible options, including ways to build on your strengths, and support that might be available to maximise your independence.

 For example, we can talk to you about: